WWTF presents new Gender Equality Plan

 “Integrating sex and gender analysis into research and innovation (R&I) adds value to research and is therefore crucial to secure Europe’s leadership in science and technology, and to support its inclusive growth.”
 3

 As a funding organization, we must address two spheres when looking at gender mainstreaming: the internal and the external.
 This is why the Gender Equality Plan addresses both our stakeholders (researchers, research organizations, jury members, reviewers, etc.) as well as WWTF as an organization (governing bodies and staff).
 Moreover, WWTF commits to publishing our progress and to striving towards more gender awareness in the governing boards.
-Furthermore, we have appointed a gender focal point Dr. Donia Lasinger at the top management level and have committed to transparent communication about the advancements on a regular basis.
+Furthermore, a gender focal point Dr. Donia Lasinger at the top management level has been appointed and WWTF has committed to transparent communication about the advancements on a regular basis.

 "WWTF actively works to counteract existing inequalities between women and men in academic life.”